Human trafficking in Liberia: Protection (2008)

-Prevention
+Prevention (2008)

 The Government of Liberia made significant efforts to educate the public about trafficking.
 The Ministry of Labor's Commission on Child Labor launched a campaign to alert parents and children about the dangers of child labor on rubber plantations.
 The National Human Trafficking Task Force aired anti-trafficking radio spots funded by the Liberian government.
 Since November 2007, the Task Force has also worked closely with a local NGO on anti-trafficking public education programs by providing legal guidance.

 In October 2007, the Task Force held a government-funded workshop to sensitize local government officials about trafficking.
 The Task Force, which is chaired by the Minister of Labor, but which lacks a budget, held a meeting every two months in 2007.
 The government's Commission on Child Labor, which was reestablished in 2005, continued to meet quarterly during the year.
 The government has taken steps to reduce demand for commercial sex acts through its awareness campaign against sexual exploitation and abuse.